Weight Loss Calculator

 Some weight loss calculators are so complicated you need a Ph.D. to figure out how to reach your goal.
 While others are so simplistic you don’t get any meaningful direction.

-For that reason, this weight loss calculator uses plain English and keeps the complicated stuff in the background.
-That way it’s easy to understand what you need to do to lose weight.
+That’s why my weight loss calculator uses plain English and keeps the complicated stuff in the background.
+So it’s easy to understand what you need to do to lose weight.

 Your Ideal Calorie Target